jepler/chap/README.md

 ## System requirements

-Chap is developed on Linux with Python 3.11.
-Due to use of the `X | Y` style of type hints, it is known to not work on Python 3.9 and older.
-The target minimum Python version is 3.11 (debian stable).
+Chap is primarily developed on Linux with Python 3.11.
+Moderate effort will be made to support versions back to Python 3.9 (Debian oldstable).

 ## Installation